Japan Economy 2026 — Deflation Ends, BOJ Rates Rise

 Japan Economic Overview

-Japan is the world's fourth-largest economy at $4.46T, built on automotive manufacturing (Toyota, Honda, Nissan), electronics, robotics, and precision engineering.
+Japan is the world's fourth-largest economy at $4.46T per the IMF's April 2026 World Economic Outlook, ahead of the United Kingdom ($4.26T) and India($4.15T).
+Japan's economy is built on automotive manufacturing (Toyota, Honda, Nissan), electronics, robotics, and precision engineering.
 The Japanese economy experienced its "economic miracle" from 1950 to 1990, growing from post-war devastation to briefly threatening to overtake the United States.
-However, the burst of Japan's asset price bubble in 1991 ushered in the "Lost Decades" — a prolonged period of deflation, stagnant growth, and balance sheet repair that continues to shape economic policy today.
+The burst of Japan's asset price bubble in 1991 ushered in the "Lost Decades" — a prolonged period of deflation, stagnant growth, and balance sheet repair that continues to shape economic policy today.

 Japan's defining economic challenge is its demographics: the population has been declining since 2008, and at 124.0M, Japan has the world's oldest population with a median age above 48.
 The shrinking workforce puts downward pressure on growth and increases the burden on social security.
 Government debt at 226.8% of GDP is the highest in the developed world, yet Japan finances it almost entirely domestically at near-zero interest rates — a unique situation enabled by massive household savings and Bank of Japan bond purchases.